-Housing Case Managers will continue to meet one-on-one with existing clients via phone or through video chats.
-Please reach out to your case manager directly or email Camilo Rincon Gonzalez at firstname.lastname@example.org if you want to schedule an appointment.
+Housing Case Managers will continue to meet one-on-one with existing clients via phone, through video chats or in-person appointments in the office when necessary.
+Please reach out to your case manager directly or call, text, or email Camilo Rincon Gonzalez at 508-734-0513 or email@example.com to schedule an appointment.

 Program RISE is a multi-service component of JRI Health, serving the MetroWest area (Framingham and surrounding towns) offering STI preventative, counseling, and testing services for the public as well as case management and group support services for individuals affected and living with HIV/AIDS.

 All of our services are free of charge.
 We are open for walk-in services (no appointment needed) Monday-Friday.